microsoft/TypeScript-Website/README.md

 yarn start
 ```

-To save your time, twoslash is not applied to code-samples in `yarn start` - to launch the server with twoslash support use: `yarn start-twoslash`.
 To optimize even more, the env var `NO_TRANSLATIONS` as truthy will make the website only load pages for English.

 ## Sandbox